APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-As a reporter who was the first Latina in many newsrooms, Maria Hinojosa dreamt of a space where she could create independent, multimedia journalism that explores and gives a critical voice to the diverse American experience.
-She made that dream a reality in 2010 when she created Futuro Media, an independent, nonprofit newsroom based in Harlem, NYC with the mission to create multimedia content from a POC perspective.
-Futuro does this in the service of empowering people to navigate the complexities of an increasingly diverse and connected world.
-Hinojosa’s Pulitzer Prize-winning podcast, “Suave”, focuses on her relationship with David Luis "Suave" Gonzalez, in addition to telling the story of thousands of other people sentenced to die in prison for a crime they committed as a minor.
-“Suave” is gut-wrenching, deeply personal and full of heart.
+As a reporter who was the first Latina in many newsrooms, Maria Hinojosa dreamed of a space where she could create independent, multimedia journalism that explores and gives voice to the diverse American experience.
+She made that dream a reality in 2010 when she founded Futuro Media, an independent, nonprofit newsroom based in Harlem, New York, with a mission to produce multimedia journalism from a perspective often absent in mainstream media.
+Through Futuro, Hinojosa has helped create work that empowers audiences to better understand and navigate an increasingly diverse and interconnected world.
+Her Pulitzer Prize–winning podcast Suave explores her long relationship with David Luis “Suave” Gonzalez while illuminating the broader story of thousands of people sentenced to life in prison for crimes committed as minors.

-As the Anchor and Executive Producer of the Peabody Award-winning show Latino USA, distributed by NPR, as well as Co-Host of In The Thick, the Futuro Media’s award-winning political podcast, Hinojosa has informed millions about the changing cultural and political landscape in America and abroad.
-Her new book, Once I Was You: A Memoir of Love and Hate in a Torn America, Hinojosa tells the story of immigration in America through her family’s experiences and decades of reporting, painting an unflinching portrait of a country in crisis.
-She is also a contributor to the long-running, award-winning news program CBS Sunday Morning and a MSNBC Contributor.
+As anchor and executive producer of the Peabody Award–winning NPR program Latino USA, as well as co-host of Futuro Media’s political podcast In The Thick, Hinojosa has informed millions about the evolving cultural and political landscape in the United States and beyond.
+Her book Once I Was You: A Memoir of Love and Hate in a Torn America examines immigration in America through the lens of her family’s experience and decades of reporting, offering an intimate portrait of a nation grappling with identity and belonging.
+She is also a contributor to the award-winning news program CBS Sunday Morning and serves as a contributor to MSNBC.

-In 2018 she was a Fellow at Shorenstein Center at the Harvard Kennedy School and is a frequent speaker across the country.
-In 2019, she was named the inaugural Distinguished Journalist in Residence at her Alma Mater, Barnard College.
-She lives in New York City with her husband and two children.
+In 2018, she was a fellow at the Shorenstein Center on Media, Politics and Public Policy at Harvard Kennedy School, and in 2019 she was named the inaugural Distinguished Journalist in Residence at her alma mater, Barnard College.
+She lives in New York City with her husband and their two children.

 Speaker Videos